 We take conservation even further, however.
 We have established many different measures that focus on the wellbeing of a single species, such as bees, peregrine falcons and Apollo butterflies.

+We act according to the mitigation hierarchy in which avoidance and mitigation come first, followed by compensation for any remaining impacts.
 Since 2014, we have implemented or planned over 60,000 nature and wildlife conservation activities.
 And with the help of a newly developed geodata system, we will soon be even better equipped to support nature conservation.
 In this way, we are making our contribution to a diverse ecosystem – today and in the future.